dfrankle2/widget-factory-assets/docs/WEBFLOW-IMPLEMENTATION-GUIDE.md

    - Link (a) with attribute `data-result="single-link"` (style display: none)
    - Unordered list (ul) with attribute `data-result="link-list"` (style display: none)
    - Optional div with attribute `data-result="extra-html"`
+   - Add a button with class `widget-copy` for the copy functionality

 3. Select the entire card and click "Create Component" in the top right
 4. Name it "ResultCard"